-TCFD MATRIX: RESULTS 2022 DISCLOSURE RESPONSE REFERENCE 5 Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
-The resilience of our strategy under different emission pathways and time horizons is difficult to foresee, but we have developed scenarios analyses to ensure adequate management of and a strategic approach to our climate-related risks.
-RIS K MANAGEMENT 6 Describe the organization's processes for identifying and assessing climate-related risks.
-We have performed a workshop to identify and assess our climate-related risks, with part of the Group management team in addition to the CSO (who is the owner of climate-related risks).
+TCFD MATRIX: RESULTS 2023 ŧ DISCLOSURE RESPONSE REFERENCE RISK MANAGEMENT 6 Describe the organization's processes for identifying and assessing climate-related risks.
+We have identified and assesses our climate-related risks, with part of the Group management team in addition to the CSO (who is the owner of climate-related risks).
 The process for identifying and assessing climate-related risks is similar to our general risk assessment.
 We identify overall company targets, and identify relevant risks linked to these targets.
 The risks are classified into risk categories in terms of which area of the company they are likely to affect.
 Each risk category has a risk owner, who is responsible for monitoring and assessing the risks that fall under their category of responsibility.
 On a quarterly basis we review the identified climate-risks.
-A risk overview, is reported to, and discussed with, the Board's Audit Committee.
-7 Describe the organization's processes for managing climate-related risks.
-8 Describe how processes for identifying, assessing and managing climaterelated risk is assessed as a separate risk category, and a scenario analysis has been performed to assess our management processes for climate-related risks and opportunities.
+A risk overview, is reported to, and discussed with, the Board's Audit Committee. for managing climate- related risks. and overseen by the Board.
+1 in their risk category.
+They a exceed the risk appetite for t overall strategic goals.
+The C mitigation.
+Risk managemen The process for managing risk in general, is carried out by the group management team and overseen by the Board.
+The risk owners have the direct responsibility to manage risks in their risk category.
+They are mandated to propose/initiate measures to mitigate risks that exceed the risk appetite for the category, i.e. that interfere with the company's set targets and overall strategic goals.
+The CSO has a specific responsibility for climate-related risks and risk mitigation.
+Risk management and mitigation progress is reported to the Audit Committee and further to the Board.
+High risk areas will be followed up closely until the risk is reduced to an acceptable level.
+Climate-related risks are a separate category of our risk framework.
+This will ensure regular assessment and risk management ownership at the correct level, particularly with regard to longer-term investments and strategic decisions.
+8 Describe how processes for identifying, assessing and managing climate- related risks are integrated into the organization's overall risk management.
+Climate-related risk is assessed as a separate risk category, and a scenario analysis has been performed to assess our management processes for climate-related risks and opportunities.
 We recognized the integration of climate-related risk into our wider risk framework as a positive way for climate issues to be fully mainstreamed in our strategic operations.
 We need to understand the specific impact climate change will have on the resilience of our strategy and operations.
 Climate-related risks are assessed on a regular basis, and reported to and discussed with the Audit Committee and further to the Board of Directors.